robertdavid010/meteor_bootstrap-master-modal/README.md

 <a name="configmodalview"></a>
 **`modalview`**
-This helper is available within the modal template context as a boolean value to indicate the template is being rendered in the modal view.
+This value will be available as the `MMview` helper is within the modal template context as a boolean value to indicate the template is being rendered in the modal view.
 This will allow for the hiding of content within that supplied template based on the modal context to allow for re-use of the template in other contexts, with different controls or elements.

 <a name="configparam"></a>
 **`param`**
-The value to be passed to the related helper available within the modal template when set on the launch of the template instance through the DOM trigger element.
+The value to be passed to the related `MMparam` helper available within the modal template when set on the launch of the template instance through the DOM trigger element.

 <a name="configroute"></a>
 **`route`**